Stojj2/Portfolio-Project-5/README.md

   **1. The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.**

   - Within our dataset, we have categorized images of both infected and non-infected leaves.
 In this context, we aim to visually illustrate the distinctions between infected and non-infected leaves.
     - Visualize the average image variability for each class (Infected or not-infected)
     - Visualize the difference between an average infected and an average non-infected cherry leaves
     - Present an image montage for each class

 *This will help the client to understand the data*

   **2. The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.**

   - The machine learning task for this project involves binary classification using TensorFlow.
-The objective is to create a model that can predict whether a cherry leaf is healthy or infected with powdery mildew.
+The objective is to create a model that can predict whether a cherry leaf is infected or not-infected with powdery mildew.
 This task falls under supervised learning, as it requires training a model on a labeled dataset with two classes: "Infected" and "not-Infected.
     - The model takes an image of a cherry leaf as input.
     - The result will be a prediction of whether the leaf is infected or not-infected.